pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 * Accross the board, we've seen a surge in organisations wanting to digitize
 * In the museum space, a typical museum has about 95% of their collection in storage

+todo: image/diagram

 ^
 Why are we talking about this?
-(2 mins) [diagrams] Microservices and data everywhere
+(2 mins) [diagrams]
+- Microservices and data everywhere
-  Modernizing collections (data)
+- Modernizing collections (data)
-  Typical museum has about 95% of their collection in storage W/ the pandemic, surge in orgs wanting to digitize Drupal is a great platform for larger enterprise level syncs Getting the public to see your content, not just researchers ~~What was the purpose for the Carter?
+- Typical museum has about 95% of their collection in storage
+- W/ the pandemic, surge in orgs wanting to digitize
+- Drupal is a great platform for larger enterprise level syncs
+- Getting the public to see your content, not just researchers
-  AC purpose was~~

 ^
--->However many more reasons for Syncing Data.
+--> However many more reasons for Syncing Data.

 ---

+[image]

+^
-^Lets dive in!
+Lets dive in!

+^
+at a high level, I break syncing into 3 parts.

 ---